 If you qualify for these benefits, you’ll get what’s called a prestabilization rating.
 This rating may be 50% or 100%, depending on the severity of your disability.
-Your prestabilization rating will continue for 1 year after your discharge from active service.
+Your prestabilization rating will continue for one year after your discharge from active service.

 Am I eligible for disability benefits from VA?

 You may be able to get disability benefits if you recently ended your active military service and you meet both of the requirements listed below.